 So, whether you eat or drink, or whatever you do, do all to the glory of God (1 Corinthians 10:31).

 These are great verses, and I am sure they are not new to you.
 Perhaps you have read them, but you are still battling the bulge.
 May I be honest?
 Sometimes the Word of God comes across as a book of black letters on white pages—especially if you do not approach the Bible biblically.

 The words in the Bible are not magic words.
 There is power, but that power does not work passively, randomly, or arbitrarily.
 The power of the Word works in proportion to your proper engagement with those Words while actively praying, authentically seeking, humbly expecting, practically applying, and transparently living in the context of community.

 If you think wrongly about the change process, you can become disappointed when circumstances like your weight do not change.
-The issue is not so much over-relying on the Word of God as it is a lack of understanding what the process of change requires.
+The issue is not so much over-relying on the Word of God as it is a lack of understanding of what the process of change requires.
 It is like giving a child instruction to do right, but he does not follow through with your guidance because he does not know how to do that.
 The words appear to fall on deaf ears.
 God’s Word can fall on deaf ears, too (Hebrews 5:11-14).
 Therefore, you must,

 As you do these things, there is a good chance you can change.
 With these ideas in mind, take a look at how you can bring the Word of God to bear on being overweight.
 Let’s begin with two fundamental questions:

 I love those questions because it is imperative to make gospel connections to your life.
 The gospel is the starting point and the sustaining power for your sanctification.
 To lose weight makes the gospel question an important one.
 Therefore, you ask, “What does the gospel have to do with overeating?”
 There are two ways to think about and apply the gospel to the problem of overeating: